Doug Jones, AO

 Member 3 Person Tribunal – Washington – ICSID – Mining dispute

 Doug has published and presented extensively and holds professorial appointments at Queen Mary College, University of London and Melbourne University Law School.
 Some of the highlights of Professor Jones’ professional career include (Please refer to https://dougjones.info/ for complete listing)

 - President, Chartered Institute of Arbitrators (London) (2011)

 - Immediate Past President, Australian Centre for International Commercial Arbitration (ACICA)

 - Honorary Fellow, Canadian College of Construction Lawyers

-- Recognized locally and internationally for dispute resolution and project expertise.
-Doug sits as an international commercial and investor/state arbitrator.
-His experience in International Arbitration and Construction has regularly been recognized by his peers.
+Doug’s expertise in International Arbitration and Construction has regularly been recognized by his peers.

 B.L., University of Queensland, 1972